Almaden Minerals (NYSEAMERICAN:AAU) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report released on Monday.
-The brokerage issued a sell rating on the basic materials company’s stock.
+Analysts at StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report issued on Sunday.
+The firm set a “sell” rating on the basic materials company’s stock.

-Separately, Alliance Global Partners reduced their price target on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a report on Thursday, July 7th.
+Separately, Alliance Global Partners decreased their target price on shares of Almaden Minerals from C$1.00 to C$0.40 and set a “buy” rating on the stock in a report on Thursday, July 7th.

 An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
+Ltd. raised its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the SEC.
-Hedge funds and other institutional investors own 2.91% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent quarter.
+Institutional investors own 2.91% of the company’s stock.

 Almaden Minerals Company Profile